iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

 ### 2.1 HiBaCaML Tuple: `H = (N, C, delta, pi, T)`

-**Paper purpose.** Both drafts define HiBaCaML as a family of structurally restricted component learners `N`, a combiner `C`, internal probabilistic states `delta`, a top-level controller `pi`, and local counterfactual teachers `T`.
+**Paper purpose.** The paper define HiBaCaML as a family of structurally restricted component learners `N`, a combiner `C`, internal probabilistic states `delta`, a top-level controller `pi`, and local counterfactual teachers `T`.
 The theoretical point is to make the causal-continual-learning assumptions